A functional language that combines

 Kit comes with extensive library support out of the box.
 No need to search for third-party packagesβ€”everything you need for modern development is ready to use.

-πŸ€– AI Agent Development
+πŸ€– AI & Protocols

 All libraries are seamlessly integrated with Kit's type system and effect tracking.
 Start building immediately without configuration overhead.